Entasis: Concave curves

-It also may be seen in the sloping or battered walls of some Tibetan monastery and fortress architecture, as well as that of Bhutan.
-The lower parts of these walls, approximately one third, have a slight inward curve, but the higher parts are straight.
-If one builds a whole wall as a straight, sloping surface, it appears to bulge outward.
-An example in Bhutan is the Dobji dzong.
-When some collapsed walls of the Punakha dzong were rebuilt, around 1996, this wisdom about optical perceptions appears to have been overlooked or unknown to the restorers and, the rebuilt walls, being straight, appear to bulge, according to Chris Butters, the author of The Treasure Revealer of Bhutan, Bibliotheca Himalayica, 1995.
+the sloping or battered walls of some Tibetan and Bhutanese monasteries and fortresses.
+The lower parts of such walls, approximately one third, have a slight concave or inward curve, while the higher parts retain an even slope, offsetting the outwardly bulging illusion created by a straight sloping wall.
+An example in Bhutan is the Dobji Dzong.
+When some collapsed walls of the Punakha Dzong were rebuilt, around 1996, this asymmetry was not used.